 Once you have optimized your resume to pass through the ATS and quick first recruiter review, you can actually show your skills to a real recruiter on a phone screen or in a technical round.

-If you want to work with any of our advisors 1-on-1 to get help with your resume or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with any of our mentors 1-on-1 to get help with your resume or with any other aspect of the job search, become a Pathrise fellow.